 Setting your irrigation controller

 Optimize your irrigation system and ensure compliance with mandatory seasonal watering restrictions by getting to know your irrigation controller.

 You should have an irrigation controller that has a program A, B and C. Using these programs correctly will save water and money.

 Program A — Sprinkler irrigation

 For each assigned day of watering, water your lawn 3 times a day, 4 minutes each watering.
 Schedule start times at least one hour apart.
-See the cycle and soak and sprinkler watering tips pages for more information.
+Learn more about the cycle-and-soak method of landscape irrigation.

 Program B — High-water-use plants on a drip system